kumahq/kuma/docs/madr/decisions/049-policy-on-namespace.md

 Namespace-scoped policies can be applied to a custom namespace only on zones as there are simply no DPPs and custom namespaces on Global.

-After a user applied a policy on zone's custom namespace, it automatically gets a `k8s.kuma.io/namespace` label.
+After a user applied a policy on zone's custom namespace, the webhook automatically adds a `k8s.kuma.io/namespace` label to the policy.
 The label is part of the hash suffix when policy is synced to global.

 As mentioned previously, a policy applied in producer namespace can affect envoy configs of consumers.